myriadrf/LimeSuiteNG/docs/development/packaging/condaMetaPkgRecipe.rst

 Sub-package pin using ``- {{ pin_subpackage('sub_package_name', exact=True) }}`` expression will link the exact version of built sub-package and will only produce unique sub-packages of this type for every new LimeSuiteNG metapackage build.
 Sub-package pin using ``- {{ pin_subpackage('sub_package_name', max_pin='x.x') }}`` expression will link the sub-package and indicate that the matepackage can use this type of sub-package only if it satisfies the version interval of this type of sub-package.
 This type of pinning behaviour will allow to build a single sub-package that will be linked accross different metapackages.

 Since ``gnuradio-limesuiteng`` sub-package must be built against different versions of GNURadio and it's respective dependencies, a single ``limesuiteng`` metapackage build run will yield multiple metapackages with different build strings.
 These different metapackage versions will pin to exact ``gnuradio-limesuiteng`` sub-package versions. ``gnuradio-limesuiteng`` sub-package build against different GNURadio versions is controlled using ``conda_build_config.yaml`` file.
 This file is appended to build by default, since it is in the same directory as other recipe files.
-File provides a matrix of different version dependencies that should be used to build ``gnuradio-limesuiteng`` sub-package.
+File provides a matrix of different version dependencies that are used for building ``gnuradio-limesuiteng`` sub-packages.
 Excerpt from ``conda_build_config.yaml``:

 .. code-block:: yaml